דע ותמונות רבות על טנק המרכבה

 considered accurate beyond 1500 meters.
 Then new ammunition from IMI came in and

-the whole team set out for the
+the whole team set for the armor

-testing range Tzelim in the Southern dessert in order to extract
+testing range Tzelim in order to extract

-the radically enhanced performance from tank guns matched to the
+the radically enhanced performance from tank guns matched to the new experimental

 ammunition.

-Usually the tanks back then used HE (high explosive) shells but, more
+Usually the tanks back then used HE (high explosive) shells but more

 accurate at longer distance was the new IMI armor piercing (AP) that